matldupont/react-ottawa-gatsby/src/slides.md

 ---

-## You pull your data from anywhere using GraphQL
+## You pull your data from anywhere using GraphQL!

 ---

-# ...
-What?!
+Will you see some GraphQL in this presentation?
+Absolutely!

+Is this a deep dive into GraqhQL?
+Hell no!

+    Now, back to Gatsby
 ---

 ## Use GraphQL to pull data from: